Uinyw/financetracker/pages/story.md

 Lars wants to impress his parents with his savings discipline.
 To do this, he creates a financial report about his tracked expenses and incomes with FinanceTracker.
 The report offers insights into spending patterns, income trends, and overall financial health.
+The report is in Excel format.

 Lars wants to optimize his spending behavior.
 FinanceTracker provides a tool for analyzing spending habits, showing Lars where he might be overspending and suggesting areas for improvement.
+Lars is also interested to see, how much impact the current inflation is having on his current and future expenses.
+Finance Tracker provides him with corresponding statistics prospective analyses.

 Lars' financial information is confidential.
 Therefore FinanceTracker prioritizes security and privacy, ensuring that his information is secure.
 This includes using encryption and other security measures to protect his data.

+Lars likes to track his expenses on his mobile phone, but prefers to view statistics via a web app.
+FinanceTracker supports both application formats.

 ## Story [Tobias]

 __Very Crude Userstories:__

-Max 23 Student\

-> Max lives in Karlsruhe and wants to track his shopping expenses with a programm called FinanceTracker.
-> He wants to enter the product names and the price of the goods he buys to get an general overview, on how much he is spending for food and other expenses each month.
-In order to track this, he can select specific categories of labels that are attached to each purchase.
-So he is able to distingish alcohol from vegetables and other products and is henceforth able to see which amount of money is being spend on what product.

 Susanne 25 BWL student\

-> Susanne studies at TUM and wants to track her oveall expenses in Munich of her appartment and the cost of living in general, also she wants to see, how much the current inflation is taking impact by comparing the data form several months.
  Also she keeps track of how much income each month is generated through her internship, ans how much money she is therefore able to save.

 Ingo 30 Computer scientist\
 > Ingo likes data and wants to be able to predict his future expenses using FinanceTracker.
 He opens the dashboard to see what predicted expenses will be comming next month and also the predicted date.
 So he is able to know, how much money he should keep on his bank account in order to not fall below the limit because of insurance payments or other unexpected payments.\

-Ferdinant 37 Technic enthusiast\

-> Ferdinatn likes to take pictures of his bills and want's them to be scanned automatically by FinanceTracker, because he doesn't want to type everything by hand.
-He thinks usability is the most important feature and he is often using the auto completion function for the tagging of new expenses.

 Herbert 40\

 > Herbert likes to organise and compare the products he buys with alternatives and want's to see, which product he bought when and he also wants to have a prediction of reoccuring products to be able to schedule for coupons to save some more money.\

-John 50 Excel enthusiast\

-> John likes Excel and manages all of his expendatures in Excel.
-He would like to have the opportunity to lead and export data from Excel files.

 Phil 15\